 - the Tour Committee which put in months of preparation to ensure things went smoothly

 - the 200 volunteers who made everything happen on tour day, including those from our non-profit partners, Friends of the Marin City Library and Sausalito Village

 - dozens of artists, writers and musicians whose talent showcased our community’s creativity

 - our sponsors, food vendors and suppliers who provided refreshments and relaxation for our visitors and volunteers alike

 Our next open homes tour will be in two years, during the fall of 2021.
 Check back here in the spring of that year for more details.
 In fall 2020 Artists @ Issaquah will return.
 Photos of previous tours can be viewed on Facebook.

 Meanwhile, we offer private tours for parties of 40 or less.
 Contact us to schedule your group’s private tour!

 Larry Clinton and Barbara Rycersky

 The Floating Homes Tour is sponsored by the Floating Homes Association, a non-profit volunteer organization representing the owners and residents of floating homes within five Sausalito marinas.
-Additional information may be requested by leaving a message with the Floating Homes Association at (415) 332-1916.

 - Homes are open at 11:00am and close at 4:00pm.
 Open docks and open homes are indicated with colorful flags.